ahaywood/selfteachme__hashnode/clvcjkyzm000509jl43889wff.md

 });
 ```

 Unfortunately, you can’t chain a Supabase `select` statement and an `rpc` function together.
 So, I did need to make a call to the database to get all the updates.
-Then, run another loop to get all the emojis associated with each update.
+Then, run a loop over each update to get all the emojis associated with it.
 Nevertheless, this way is still more efficient than running the computation on the server or the browser.

+Sweet. 😎

 # Supabase Email + Resend